jub3i/node-cpu-stat/README.md

 **Note:** This repo can be found on npm here: [cpu-stat](https://www.npmjs.com/package/cpu-stat)

-**Note:** This module only relies on the `os` module, so it should be cross compatible on all OS's where Node.js runs.
+**Note:** This module only relies on the `os` module, so it should be compatible on all OS's where Node.js runs.

 Install
 -------